15 Best Things to Do in Jervis Bay

 Jervis Bay Maritime Museum

-The Jervis Bay Maritime Museum is a small but rich museum that features a collection of maritime artefacts and navigational and surveying instruments.
+The Jervis Bay Maritime Museum may be small, but it boasts a fascinating collection of maritime artefacts, as well as navigational and surveying instruments.

-The key attraction of the museum is the historic Lady Denman, a ferry built in 1911 that is now the only surviving wooden Sydney Harbour ferry.
+Its standout attraction is the historic Lady Denman, a ferry built in 1911 and the last surviving wooden Sydney Harbour ferry.

-It’s also worth venturing outside to visit the gardens, the fish-feeding pond, and the historic boathouse behind the main building.
+Be sure to explore the outdoor areas too, including the gardens, the fish-feeding pond, and the historic boathouse located behind the main building.

-The museum is located on Woollamia Road in Huskisson and enjoys a waterfront location on Currambene Creek in a beautiful bush setting just outside the town centre.
+Situated on Woollamia Road in Huskisson, the museum enjoys a picturesque waterfront location on Currambene Creek, surrounded by a tranquil bush setting just outside the town centre.

 2. Jervis Bay Mangrove Boardwalk